arrenree/KDB/README.md

 <a name="meta_datatypes_table"></a>
 ### 🔵 12.5 Meta / Data Type Table

-Meta returns a table where each row is a column
+Meta returns a table of information on underlying columns

 ```q
 ( [] company:(); employees:() )